Constitution

 SECTION 2 – The Board of Directors may call and hold such additional meetings of the Society as it may deem wise and expedient.

-SECTION 3 – Special Meetings of the Society may be called by the President.
+SECTION 3 – Special Meetings of the membership of Society may be called by the President.
 The call for such meetings shall be issued ten days in advance, and shall state the purpose thereof.

 ARTICLE VII – BY-LAWS